eldarknz/postgresql/README.md

-# Training repository for working with PostgreSQL
+# Training repository for working with SQL